sayanta01/JS/notes/fullstackopen/02-communicating-with-server/01-rendering-collection.md

   The problem often begins to solve itself when destructuring is removed and we see what the props contain

 Web developer's oath:
-Programming is hard, that is why I will use all the possible means to make it easier:
+Programming is hard, that is why i will use all the possible means to make it easier:
-- I will have my browser developer console open all the time
+- i will have my browser developer console open all the time
-- I progress with small steps
+- i progress with small steps
-- I will write lots of console.log statements to make sure I understand how the code behaves and to help pinpoint problems
+- i will write lots of console.log statements to make sure i understand how the code behaves and to help pinpoint problems
-- If my code does not work, I will not write more code Instead, I start deleting the code until it works or just return to a state when everything was still working
+- if my code does not work, i will not write more code instead, i start deleting the code until it works or just return to a state when everything was still working